-Operation of any part of the Powerblade or tractor within 10 meters horizontally of an OHPL is not recommended.
-However if you cannot avoid doing so and the lines cannot be made dead the operator should perform a risk assessment and agree a safe system of work while ensuring to keep clear of all exclusion zones.
+Operation of any part of the hedge / verge trimmer or tractor within 10 meters horizontally of an OHPL is not recommended.
+However, if you cannot avoid doing so and the lines cannot be made dead the operator should perform a risk assessment and agree a safe system of work while ensuring to keep clear of all exclusion zones.

-Understand when working near OHPLs there is high risk of electric shock and also high risk of flashover or arc.

-- Contact the local distribution network operator (DNO) who can advise on line heights, minimum vertical clearances distances and precautions to take. - Find out the maximum height and maximum vertical reach of your machine (see section 3) before working near power lines. - Find out the routes of all OHPLs within your working area. - If in doubt DO NOT work near overhead power lines.
+- Understand when working near OHPLs there is high risk of electric shock and also high risk of flashover or arc. - Contact the local Distribution Network Operator (DNO) who can advise online heights, minimum vertical clearances distances and precautions to take. - Find out the maximum height and maximum vertical reach of your machine (see section 3) before working near power lines. - Find out the routes of all OHPLs within your working area. - If in doubt DO NOT work near overhead power lines.